Is Masturbation a Sin?

 2. The Bible's Silence on Masturbation

-The Bible does not explicitly mention masturbation, but it provides principles that can guide our actions.
+The Bible does not explicitly mention masturbation, but it gives principles that can guide your discernment.

 Do This Now

 Examine your motivations for masturbation.
 Are they rooted in lust, boredom, or emotional escape?
-Write down how these motives align (or don’t align) with God’s principles.
+Write down how these motives align, or do not align, with God's principles.

 Questions to Reflect On